 - The CDM Client is responsible for managing the PCMT.
-If the CDM Client engages a CDM Advisor, then they can delegate the PCMT to the CDM Advisor if this is included in the appointment letter. - Multiple contractor projects - If the project Principal Designer is appointed via CDF, then the CDF Principal Designer is responsible for managing the PCMT in line with their responsibilities with additional input from the CSF CDM Advisor.
-If the CDM Client does not appoint a CDM Advisor, then the Client is responsible for the additional input into the PCMT. - If the project Principal Designer is appointed via CSF, then the CSF Principal Designer is responsible for managing the PCMT.
+If the CDM Client engages a CDM Advisor, then they can delegate the PCMT to the CDM Advisor if this is included in the appointment letter.
+Multiple contractor projects - The Principal Designer is responsible for managing the PCMT in line with their responsibilities with additional input from the CDM Advisor.
+If the CDM Client does not appoint a CDM Advisor, then the Client is responsible for the additional input into the PCMT.